16jalayt/Compilers-Class/README.md

 MAKE SURE YOU PUSH CHANGES and they show up in the repo.

 Classes in this file:
-Main(): takes in a klein file name, calls Scanner.
+Main(): Takes in a klein file name, calls Scanner.
+Token(): Creates the token object type, which has a token.type (keyword, identifier, punctuation, etc.)
+         and token.value which is the token itself as a string.
-Scanner(): takes in a string containing a klein program.
+Scanner(): Takes in a string containing a klein program.
 Produces tokens from that string.
 Calls token.
-Token(): Creates the token object type, which has a token.type (keyword, identifier, punctuation, etc.)
-         and token.value which is the token itself as a string.
-Parser(): uses scanner() to take in token after token from a given program, comparing them to Klein grammar rules to
+Parser(): Uses scanner() to take in token after token from a given program, comparing them to Klein grammar rules to
           determine whether or not the program is valid in klein.
 If the parser reaches the end of the file, finds the End Of File character, and has not encounter any errors, it returns true.